Retzu/website-skeleton/README.md

 Production
 ----------
-By default, Browserify will add source maps to the output.
-To disable this run `gulp --production`.
+By default, Browserify will add source maps to the output and Sass's output style will be the default nested one.
+To disable source maps and enable CSS compression run `gulp --production`.